Thermal noise calibration of functionalized cantilevers for force microscopy: effects of the colloidal probe position: Application to thermal noise calibration of AFM cantilevers

 \section{Application to thermal noise calibration of AFM cantilevers}

-We now explore the application of the computed mode shape to the calibration of AFM cantilevers with thermal noise.
-Indeed, the stiffness of interest in AFM is usually $k_S$, the one corresponding to a static deformation, while the thermal noise measurement will usually lead to $k_{1m}$, the measured dynamic stiffness of the first resonant mode.
-A correction factor $\beta$ is therefore defined to link the two:
+We now explore the application of the computed mode shape to the calibration of AFM cantilevers.
+The goal is to infer the value of the force $F$ of interaction between the probe and the sample from the signals available in the instrument, in the case of a static loading. $F$ is applied at the contact point between the colloidal probe and the sample, and is supposed to be perpendicular to the sample (no friction).

-In this article, we consider that $k_S$ is the static stiffness of the cantilever submitted to a punctual force perpendicular to the cantilever and located at its free end, in $x=1$.
-Obviously, when a tip or colloidal probe is present, possibly shifted with respect to $x=1$, and the cantilever is pushed with some angle on the sample surface, some geometric correction factor needs to be applied to the static stiffness.
-Those have been computed in Ref.~\onlinecite{Edwards-2008} for example, and can be used to translate the cantilever intrinsic stiffness into the one useful for AFM measurement.
-Our point here is to compute the preliminary step of translating the dynamics stiffness into the intrinsic static one.
+As sketched in Fig.~\ref{FigContact}, the cantilever is positioned at an angle $\theta$ with respect to the sample.
+The resulting static deflection is~\cite{Edwards-2008}: